A BERTology View of LLM Orchestrations: Token- and Layer-Selective Probes for Efficient Single-Pass Classification: Experiments and Results

 \textbf{WildGuardMix (Table~\ref{tab:wildguard}).} On the larger and more heterogeneous WildGuardMix benchmark, simple reuse is strong: direct pooling achieves 82.84 F1, and learned aggregation provides consistent gains.
 The scoring-attention gate reaches 85.98 F1 with 0.10M added parameters, and MHA achieves 88.55 F1, approaching the strongest standalone guard baseline in the table (WildGuard at 88.9 F1) while training only 35M parameters and still running in the same serving pass.
 Compared to MULI (83.79 F1), which reads out from first-token logits, both learned aggregation variants perform better, supporting the hypothesis that safety cues are distributed across layers and token positions and are better captured by joint token--layer selection.

-\textbf{Takeaway.} Across both datasets, method ranking is consistent (pooling $<$ scoring-attention $<$ MHA).
+\textbf{Takeaway.} Across both safety datasets, method ranking is consistent (pooling $<$ scoring-attention $<$ MHA), and multi-backbone experiments on ToxicChat confirm this ordering generalizes across dense and MoE architectures.
 Overall, the benefit is not only reuse of the serving computation, but learning where in the $L \times T \times d$ tensor the safety signal is most separable, reducing the latency and VRAM overhead associated with a second LLM in the orchestration pipeline.